Daly Gang: History

 John Daly, the gang's leader and namesake, arrived in Aurora, Nevada, from California in the early 1860s as a hired gun and soon hooked up with "Three-Fingered Jack" McDowell.
 The two ran an unsavory saloon and began operating an outlaw gang in the Nevada gold fields between Aurora and Carson City that used scare tactics and lynched those who resisted.
 The Pond Mining Company employed the gang as hired guns in their feud against the Real Del Monte Mining Company over claims to Last Chance Hill.
 Both companies hired gunmen to intimidate the other side and to keep witnesses from testifying against their companies in court.
 Within three years some twenty-seven citizens became casualties of the violence.

-For 25 years the gang committed their crimes with little to no interference from the law.
+The gang committed their crimes with little to no interference from the law.
 To make matters worse for the people of Aurora, many of its members, including John Daly, became City Marshals in the fall of 1863.
 The next year, the local newspaper Esmeralda Star declared, "No sooner had the Marshal been sworn in than the worst villains that ever infested a civilized community were appointed policemen, and with but few exceptions they were composed of as hard a set [of] criminals [as] ever went unhung."
 Any witnesses of their crimes were threatened and scared away.

 But on February 1, 1864, their murder of a man named William R. Johnson gained national attention and infuriated many of the settlers in the city.
 Johnson had previously killed a Daly Gang member named Jim Sears when the latter had tried to steal a horse.
 The Daly Gang retaliated by capturing Johnson, and afterwards either shot him dead or slit his throat, and by some accounts also set his body on fire.
 This murder drove local authorities to arrest Daly and McDowell and their fellow bandit Masterson in their hideout in the Aurora Saloon and the sheriff to form a posse to capture another gang member, Buckley.
 Meanwhile, 600 local citizens formed companies of vigilantes they called a "Citizens Safety Committee" at Aurora's Armory Hall and demanded the bandits' heads.
 The four were locked up in a makeshift prison and, after drumhead trials, hanged outside the hall on February 9 on quickly-built gallows.
 Sources differ on whether local lawmen or the vigilantes themselves carried out the capture and execution.

 This action angered Governor James W. Nye so much that two days later he headed for Aurora with Provost Marshal Van Bokkelen and United States Marshal Wasson, intending to call out the troops from Fort Churchill to put down the vigilantes.
 However, no action was taken against them after the Marshal looked into the facts.

 Daly had two houses and two or three lots in town at time of his hanging, including a cabin on the west side of Court St. south of Pine.
 His ghost is said to still appear in Aurora, initially during the first anniversary of his execution.